Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

 1. Validate Lustre Health

-   If a Lustre file system is being used, see the ClustreStor documentation for details on how to check for Lustre health.
+   If a Lustre file system is being used, see the ClusterStor documentation for details on how to check for Lustre health.
 Here are a few commands which could be used to validate Lustre health.
 This example is for a ClusterStor providing the cls01234 filesystem.